franconepippone/mc-industrial-web-framework/docs/overview.md

 #### Usage of the Nether

-The entire RDS infrastructure could be constructed on the Nether roof.
-Because the Nether-to-Overworld distance ratio is 1:8, long-distance transportation becomes significantly faster in effective Overworld terms.
+The entire RDS infrastructure could be constructed in the Nether.
+Because the Nether-to-Overworld distance ratio is 1:8, long-distance transportation becomes significantly faster in Overworld terms.

 However, it has to be noted that some Link tecnhologies might be unvaiablable in the nether, such as water conveyor systems.
+This also holds true for Routers that use flowing water or any other nether-incompatible technology.